Amxn-2/AUTH-SYSTEM/README.md

 # Authentication System

 A full-stack authentication system built with Express.js (backend) and Vite-React.js (frontend).
-This project provides user authentication with hardcoded logic and integrates with MongoDB for data storage.
+This project provides secure user authentication using JWT and integrates with MongoDB for data storage.
 It includes features like signup, login, email verification, password reset, and protected routes.

 ## Table of Contents